OnboxTools

 No. Depth is accumulation (mm, in).
 Intensity is mm/h — not converted here.

-50 mm rain in inches?
+What is 50 mm of rain in inches?

-≈ 1.97 inches.
+About 1.97 inches.

-≈ 3.94 inches.
+About 3.94 inches.

 Does snow use the same units?